wright-group/WrightTools/docs/quickstart.rst

 Clip
 ^^^^

-Use :meth:`~WrightTools.data.Channel.clip` to ignore points outside of a specific range.
+Use :meth:`~WrightTools.data.Channel.clip` to ignore remove points outside of a specific range.

 .. code-block:: python